DNF: RPM Package Management

 Automatic Updates

-Reasons against using automatic updates [^05] on nodes include the following:
+Reasons against using automatic updates2 on nodes include the following:

-• You update from other third party DNF repositories which may conflict in versioning schemes for the same packages.
+• …third party RPM repositories that may conflict in versioning schemes

-• Unwanted side effects.
-Some packages can create annoying side effects, particularly ones which have cron jobs.
-Updates to base packages like openssl, openldap, sql servers, etc. can have an effect on many other seemingly unrelated packages.
+• …unwanted side effects …(core) packages like openssl, openldap, databases, etc. can have an effect on many other seemingly unrelated packages

-Enable DNF Automatic [^01] in case continues upgrade of packages is required:
+Enable DNF Automatic3 in case continues upgrade of packages is required:

 # install the package